shawntz/eyeris/README.md

 derivative (preprocessed) pupillometry data, as well as an intuitive workflow for inspecting preprocessed pupillometry epochs within beautiful, interactive HTML report files (see demonstration below ⬇️)!
+The package also includes gaze heatmaps that show the distribution of eye coordinates across the entire screen area, helping you assess data quality and participant attention patterns.
+These heatmaps are automatically generated in the BIDS reports and can also be created manually.

 <img src="https://github.com/shawntz/eyeris/raw/dev/inst/figures/interactive-reports-demo.gif" width="100%" />